- From: October 3, 2022

 Vermont Fall Foliage Photography Workshop

-with professional photographer Loren Fisher
+with Vermont professional photographer Loren Fisher

 A fall foliage photography workshop and tour in Vermont’s back roads with a professional photographer who knows the best locations should be on every photographer’s bucket list.
 The stunning fall foliage is a visual feast for photographers and professional photographer Loren Fisher will take you on a classic Vermont experience designed to improve your photography skills while photographing the beauty of Autumn in New England.

-Based from his home in Woodstock, VT, Loren will take you on an exciting Vermont photo experience in one of the most breathtaking fall foliage destinations in New England.
+A resident of Woodstock, VT, Loren will take you on an exciting Vermont photo experience in one of the most breathtaking fall foliage destinations in New England.

 Loren will give you personal attention and show you how to take your photography to a higher level, whether you are a beginner or experienced photographer.
-We will meet for classroom instruction in Loren’s home and then spend most of the time shooting in the field at unique locations.
+We will meet for classroom instruction in Loren’s Woodstock gallery and then spend most of the time shooting in the field at unique locations.
 A highlight is photographing a colorful island while Loren light paints it with a large flashlight.
 Loren will help you set up your camera and tell you the exposures as the darkness rolls in.
 It is a stunning, unique photo opportunity.

 You will visit and photograph beautiful farms, a classic Vermont village and a private 600 acre homestead with ponds, flora and an amazing mountain-top view.
 We will photograph covered bridges, breathtaking scenery, lakes, waterfalls and enjoy true small-town hospitality.